coreos/enhancements/os/20201103-full-disk-raid.md

 Similar to the root filesystem, the Dracut glue will save and restore the contents of `/boot` whenever the config specifies a filesystem labeled `boot` with `wipeFilesystem` set to `true`.

-GRUB includes a module for reading MD-RAID volumes.
+GRUB includes a module for reading MD-RAID volumes, and we want to use it, since it will read from any available replica.
 However, the shipped boot sector is hardcoded to set `prefix` to the first boot disk, and we want to replicate the boot sector via a bit-for-bit copy (see below).
-Therefore, we'll create the RAID volume with metadata format 1.0, which puts the RAID superblock at the end of the partition.
-This allows GRUB to treat individual `/boot` replicas as independent filesystems, provided that the RAID module is _not_ preloaded into the BIOS boot partition.
-(It currently is not.)
+For now, we'll create the RAID volume with metadata format 1.0, which puts the RAID superblock at the end of the partition, and allows GRUB to treat individual `/boot` replicas as independent filesystems.
+We'll modify the GRUB configs so UEFI boot always treats `/boot` as a RAID, and BIOS boot treats it as a RAID after the `normal` module and `grub.cfg` are loaded.
+That leaves a window during BIOS boots where boot will fail if the first enumerated device doesn't work.
+Once bootupd knows how to update BIOS GRUB, we can close the vulnerability window by having bootupd reinstall GRUB during the first boot (see [coreos/fedora-coreos-tracker#702](https://github.com/coreos/fedora-coreos-tracker/issues/702)).

-`/boot` replication prevents the use of the grubenv mechanism.
-If GRUB treats the replicas as independent filesystems, grubenv will cause the RAID to desynchronize.
-Alternatively, if we were to use the GRUB RAID module, GRUB would [disable grubenv support](https://www.gnu.org/software/grub/manual/grub/grub.html#Environment-block).
+`/boot` replication prevents the use of the grubenv mechanism, as GRUB [disables grubenv support](https://www.gnu.org/software/grub/manual/grub/grub.html#Environment-block) when RAID is in use.

 ## EFI System Partition